fsziegler/boost_test_code_001/Linux Cheat Sheet.md

 ###Manually integrating an application in GNOME without apt-get

 Often, the latest version of an application is not available through apt-get.
-Following are instructions for making an unsupported version or an application show up in the GNOME menus.<br>
+Following are instructions for making an unsupported version of an application show up in the GNOME menus.<br>

 1. Download and copy the application (_myapp_) to a directory of your choice (e.g., ~/bin/myapp).<br>
 2. If this is not a later version of _myapp_, then skip to (3).<br>